GityBoyy/MobController/Readme.md

 - **🧠 Advanced AI Controls**: Direct mobs to attack, defend, or follow you.
 - **🎨 Customizable Skins**: Change the appearance of controlled mobs.
-- **💬 Interaction Dialogues**: Make mobs communicate with other players.
 - **⚔️ Special Abilities**: Unlock special abilities unique to each mob type.

 ---